 The Commonwealth of Australia was formed in 1901 when six independent British colonies agreed to join together and become states of a new nation.
-The rules of government for this new nation were enshrined in the Australian Constitution, which defined how the Australian Government was to operate and what issues it could pass laws on.
+The rules of government for this new nation were enshrined in the Australian Constitution, which defined how the Commonwealth government was to operate and what issues it could pass laws on.

 The Australian Parliament consists of the Queen (represented by the Governor-General), the Senate and the House of Representatives.
 The Parliament passes laws which affect the whole country.
 Section 51 of the Constitution defines a number of issues that the Parlaiment can make laws on.

 - the legislature (or Parliament) is responsible for debating and voting on new laws to be introduced under the power of section 51.

 - the executive (the Australian Government) is responsible for enacting and upholding the laws established by the legislature.
 Certain members of the legislature (called ministers) are also members of the executive, with special responsibilities for certain areas of the law.

 - the judiciary is the legal arm of the federal government.
 It is independent of the other two arms, and is responsible for enforcing the laws and deciding whether the other two arms are acting within their powers.

 Although the six states joined together to form the Commonwealth of Australia, they still each retain the power to make their own laws over matters not controlled by the Commonwealth under Section 51 of the Constitution.
 State governments also have their own constitutions, as well as a structure of legislature, executive and judiciary.

 Territories are areas within Australia's borders that are not claimed by one of the six states.
 Territories can be administered by the Australian Government, or they can be granted a right of self-government.